hellojustxn/vite-faucet/README.md

+# Vite Faucet
-# This project will be live on 12/18/21
+This project will be live on 12/18/21
-# Domain name: TBD
+Domain name: TBD